achalshah20/Next-Word-Prediction-Model-Using-ANLP/README.md

 # Next word prediction model using ANLP

 Next word prediction model is an application which is trained on large amount of text data to predict next word based on previous words.
-I got the motivation to build this application from SwiftKey  mobile phone application which is doing a similar job but in personalized manner.

 **This application was developed in 5 phases:**